7 things to consider when renting in Singapore

 Also, set your priorities right.
 Quiet, tranquil environments may be a little off the beaten path and transportation might not be that convenient.
 Conversely, living in a town centre or next to an MRT station means there’s a constant buzz in the immediate vicinity.
 Either or, to each his own.

-3. Humble HDB vs. resort living – how much should I be paying?
+3. Humble HDB vs. resort living – how much should you be paying?

 From a very local HDB flat, to condominium apartments, terrace houses and bungalows, it is important that you can live comfortably in it, and that the cost of your rent doesn’t take up more than 30-40% of your monthly salary.
 This should leave you with enough left to save, invest, and fund your lifestyle.